vipulrai91/vipulrai91.github.io/_posts/2020-05-28-face-detection-for-images-using-opencv-part-1.md

 This was out of box implementation using pre-trained model provided by OpenCV

 In the future posts we would be training model from scratch.

+Next up : Using the same model to detect live faces using camera feed.

 References :<br>
 [stackoverflow.com](https://stackoverflow.com/questions/31750076/what-is-the-difference-between-object-detection-and-object-classification)<br>